iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/SpatialComposition/CivilSpatial/CivilSpatial.remarks.md

 `ParkingIsland`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

+### Sidewalk

+A `Sidewalk` instance may be aggregated by a `RoadwayPlateau` when defined as part of a `rdsp:Road`, or may be defined parallel to other `spcomp:Facility` instances.

+When defined as part of a `rdsp:Road`, a sidewalk may accommodate moderate changes in grade (elevation) and is normally separated from the vehicular section by a curb.
+There may be a central reserve between the sidewalk and traffic lanes.

+`Sidewalk`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s and can be linearly located, typically along an *Alignment*.
+An instance of `Sidewalk` typically holds the `bis:PhysicalElement`s (e.g. *Course*s) comprising its *pavement* structure.

+Equivalent to [IfcFacilityPart](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcFacilityPart.htm) with its PredefinedType attribute set to [IfcRoadPartTypeEnum.SIDEWALK](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcRoadPartTypeEnum.htm).

+### GenericArea

+`GenericArea`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

+### SiteType

+Instances of `SiteType` provide an additional classification that can be applied to `Site`s.

 ### ParkingAreaType

 Instances of `ParkingAreaType` provide an additional classification that can be applied to `ParkingArea`s.